Solar Savings Calculator & Cost Estimator

 Enter Your Details

-Calculator uses average US figures: $0.13/kWh electricity rate, 4.5 peak sun hours/day, $3.00/watt installed cost.
+Calculator uses average US figures: $0.13/kWh electricity rate (EIA), 4.5 peak sun hours/day, $3.00/watt installed cost.
 Actual results vary.
 Always get professional quotes.
+For more detailed estimates, try NREL's PVWatts Calculator.

 Frequently Asked Questions